antonmedv/monkberry/README.md

 ```

 ### If, Else
-Can be any valid JavaScrpt expression, just like in your scripts.
-Inside `if` or `else` block you can use any variables like in JavaScript.
+Can be any valid JavaScrpt expressions.
 ```twig
 {% if count < 0 || count > 10 %}
   ...